Introduction

 efficiently the SCIGNE Cloud Computing service.
 However, for

-user looking for a more user-friendly interface, a
+users looking for a more user-friendly interface, a

 `web-based dashboard (Horizon) `_.